gmac/professional-javascript/04_regex/intro_to_regex.md

 The Battle of the Bottles

 99 bottles of beer on the wall, 99 bottles of beer.
 Take a few down, pass them around...
-9 bottles of beer on the wall.

-9 bottles of beer on the wall, 9 bottles of beer.
-Take a few down, pass them around...
 1 bottle of beer on the wall.
 ```